peienlim/tp/docs/DeveloperGuide.md

 ### Edit contact by Index/Name

-### \[Proposed\] Creating and Deleting Tag Objects
+### Creating and Deleting Tag and EventTag Objects

-As part of the functionality of EventBook, a myriad of tag objects might be required to facilitate organisation of contacts within the program.
-EventBook aims to support this capability by providing the ability to create or delete standalone tags separate from people.

-The proposed mechanism is as follows:
-* `ctag`: Creates a Tag object that will be stored in a global Tag array within the `ModelManager` class.
-* `dtag`: Deletes a Tag object that is currently stored in the global Tag array within the `ModelManager` class.
-This will also delete all instances of the Tag object within the program.
+The `ctag`, `dtag` and `devent` functions allow users to create and delete `Tag` and `EventTag` objects that are critical for EventBook to work.

+#### Implementation

+##### `ctag` Command
+* The `ctag` command is facilitated by the following set of classes:
+  * CtagCommand
+  * CtagCommandParser
+* CtagCommand extends the Command class to allow it to interact with other predefined logic.
+* CtagCommandParser extends the Parser class, and returns a CtagCommand object.
+* In `CtagCommandParser::parse`, the user input is parsed to determine if a `Tag` object or an `EventTag` object is to be created.
+This is done via specifying `t/E-` as the prefix for an `EventTag`
+  * The appropriate CtagCommand object is then returned with either a `Tag` or `EventTag` object as a parameter.
+* In `CtagCommand::execute`, the given object is then added to the model.

+##### `dtag` Command
+* The `dtag` command is facilitated by the following set of classes:
+  * DtagCommand
+  * DtagCommandParser
+* In `DtagCommandParser::parse`, the user input is parsed to determine which `Tag` is to be deleted.
+* In `DtagCommand:execute`, the provided Tag is then deleted if it exists.

+##### `devent` Command
+* The `devent` command is facilitated by the following set of classes:
+    * DeventCommand
+    * DeventCommandParser
+* In `DeventCommandParser::parse`, the user input is parsed to determine which `EventTag` is to be deleted.
+* In `DeventCommand:execute`, the provided EventTag is then deleted if it exists.

+#### Storage of Tags

-Each Tag object that exists in the program must exist within this global Tag array.
+Every Tag and EventTag object that exists in the program must exist within a global Tag array.
 Existing functions such as `add` will support the creation of Tag objects to be added to this global Tag array.

 An example usage scenario illustrates how the `ctag` feature operates: